 Date: 1 October 2018

 Henry Martinez, a tattoo artist professionally known as “Henry Hate”, has run a tattoo and piercing parlour in Shoreditch called Prick Tattoos since 2001.
-He is well known as a tattoo artist and he has had a number of celebrity customers, most famously Amy Winehouse for whom he created the iconic “Cynthia” tattoo which the singer displayed on her right upper arm.
-The website for the tattoo parlour can be found at www.henryhate.com.
+He is well known as a tattoo artist and he has had a number of celebrity customers, most famously Amy Winehouse for whom he created the iconic “Cynthia” tattoo on the singer's right upper arm.

-Mr Martinez, and the company through which he runs his tattoo parlour, the second claimant Henry Hate Studio and Prick Tattoo Parlour Ltd, have also negotiated and entered into commercial deals with third parties for wider visual art works, for example collaborating with Fred Perry to design a tattoo-like applique for a shirt that it was producing with the Amy Winehouse Foundation.
+Mr Martinez, and the company through which he runs his tattoo parlour, the second claimant Henry Hate Studio and Prick Tattoo Parlour Ltd, have also negotiated and entered into commercial deals with third parties for wider visual art works, for example collaborating with Fred Perry to design a tattoo-like applique for a shirt produced with the Amy Winehouse Foundation.
 Mr Martinez, as “Henry Hate”, also sells and exhibits artistic works on media other than skin.

 According to the claimants, the defendants’ use of the word “PRICK” amounted to passing off.
 The issues for the court were: (i) whether the claimants’ goodwill associated with signs incorporating the word “PRICK” extended beyond the provision of tattooing and piercing services supplied from the tattoo parlour, and if so, to what extent; and (ii) whether the use of that word by the defendants amounted to a material misrepresentation that the goods or services offered by them were those of the claimants or were somehow authorised by or connected with the claimants.